MarkHoeber/tools-tech-syllabus/source/sublime.rst

 Sublime
 ########################################

 .. note:: This section is optional.
 You can complete work for this class by editing text directly in GitHub.
-However Sublime provides many features that make writing and editing more efficient, and I encourage you to explore on your own.
+However Sublime provides many features that make writing and editing more efficient, and I encourage you to explore it on your own.

 Sublime lets you edit plain text, and includes many packages that help with specific languages.